 In 1994 CA took part in a pilot HIV/AIDS campaign targeted to young people in the Netherlands.
-Developed by the project group 'AIDS and Drug Use' of the Netherlands Institute for Alcohol and Drugs (NIAD - now part of Trimbos Institute) in conjunction with Foundation Mainline (a drug user organisation), Rutgers Stichting (the national sexual health clinic) and CA. The programme messages consisted of colourful aspirational headlines such as "how to get rid of your debts in one go" contrasted with black humour images.
+Developed by the project group 'AIDS and Drug Use' of the Netherlands Institute for Alcohol and Drugs (NIAD - now part of Trimbos Institute) in conjunction with Foundation Mainline (an organisation focussing on drug use and health stemming from a drug user self organisation), Rutgers Stichting (the nationally operating foundation promoting sexual health) and CA. The programme messages consisted of colourful aspirational headlines such as "how to get rid of your debts in one go" contrasted with black humour images.

-B. Blanken, P. & Tenholter, J. (1995), Convenience Advertising Als Medium voor AIDS-Preventie Onder Risico Jongeren, IVO Series 8, Rotterdam.
+[.]
+Blanken, P. & Tenholter, J. (1995), Convenience Advertising Als Medium voor AIDS-Preventie Onder Risico Jongeren, IVO Series 8, Rotterdam.